 COVID-19 has changed the way we live and how we do business.
-While most medical practices remain open, many have quickly adapted to the new requirements to maintain social distancing in order to flatten the curve.
-As a result, the majority of Dr Gilbert's consultations will be via Telehealth (video) or phone, and for those who it is deemed necessary, a face to face appointment will be offered.
-Although early efforts with social distancing in Australia were successful in keeping our cases of COVID-19 low and the burden on the health care system manageable, the recent increase in cases is very concerning.
-Consequently, Dr Gilbert will continue to offer virtual appointments through to the end of March, although we expect some form of virtual appointment will be allowed to remain ongoing which will attract a Medicare rebate.
+Medical practices have adapted to the new requirements to maintain social distancing in order prevent further outbreaks.
+As a result, the majority of Dr Gilbert's consultations will be via Telehealth (video) or phone, however, face to face appointments remain available.
+Dr Gilbert will continue to offer virtual appointments through to the end of March, although we expect some form of virtual appointment will be allowed to remain ongoing which will attract a Medicare rebate.
 Traditional Telehealth appointments for those in remote regions will continue, unchanged.

 We understand that this is a stressful and uncertain time.
 We remain open for business and will do our best to keep you safe and healthy.
 If you feel there is another way we can accomodate your needs, please feel free to ask.